dartmouth-dltg/container_management_labels/README.md

      # If you have other plugins loaded, just add 'container_management_labels' to the list
      AppConfig[:plugins] = ['local', 'other_plugins', 'container_management_labels']

-This plugin adds data to the index and the database setup script needs to be run to trigger a reindex ot top containers.
+This plugin adds data to the index and the database setup script needs to be run to trigger a reindex of existing top containers.

     cd /path/to/archvivesspace
     scripts/setup-database.sh